 The emergence of a new generation of NUPs offers an opportunity and answers the requirement for a coordinated response to rapid urbanization in the Arab region.
 This new generation, supported by UN-Habitat, aims at reasserting urban space and territoriality and promoting the positive role of urbanization in national socio-economic development.
 In this respect, the regional programme of "Sustainable, Inclusive and Evidence-based National Urban Policies in selected Arab States" was initiated to strengthen policy-making capacities in four selected Arab States (Jordan, Lebanon, Sudan, and Tunisia) and promote a participatory and inclusive approach to urbanization with a focus on the evidence-base and accountability aspects.
 Moreover, the programme's outreach has a much broader scope that goes beyond building capacities of government authorities (primary beneficiaries).
-It aims to increase awareness of countries in the region about tools and best practices in NUP making and provides a platform for engagement and interactions among a cross section of stakeholders as well as various levels of governments in selected aspects of NUP, UN-Habitat supports countries throughout the public policy cycle (feasibility, diagnosis, formulation, implementation, monitoring and evaluation) while promoting capacity development, participation and demonstration projects throughout the policy cycle.
+It aims to increase awareness of countries in the region about tools and best practices in NUP making and provides a platform for engagement and interactions among a cross section of stakeholders as well as various levels of government.
+An innovative aspect of the project is that unlike other agencies assisting governments in selected aspects of NUP, UN-Habitat supports countries throughout the public policy cycle (feasibility, diagnosis, formulation, implementation, monitoring and evaluation) while promoting capacity development, participation and demonstration projects throughout the policy cycle.